ffissore/presentz.js/README.md

 [Reveal.js](http://lab.hakim.se/reveal-js/) is framework to creating HTML + CSS with 3D transforms based slideshows, very good looking.

-Support in presentz.js is experimental and expects the slide is hosted on http://www.rvl.io/
+Support in presentz.js is experimental and expects the slides to be hosted on http://www.rvl.io/

-Use the base URL and append the number of the slide to show, for example:
+Use the base URL and append the number of the slide you want to show, for example:

 ```json
 {